What Is Activated Sludge?

 Fort Bend County, Texas

 An activated sludge treatment plant allowed a master-planned community in Fort Bend County, Texas, to avoid large upfront costs.
-By phasing the plant installation to align with development growth, the developer optimized capital expenditure and accelerated the project timeline.
+By phasing plant installation to align with development growth, the developer optimized capital expenditure and accelerated the project timeline.

 Montgomery County, Texas

-Activated Sludge Frequently Asked Questions (FAQs)
+Activated Sludge Frequently Asked Questions (FAQ)

 Which pollutants, pathogens, and minerals can be reduced by conventional activated sludge?